Project FilBetter in Taiwan

 We support a smoke-free future, aspiring for a day when filters are obsolete.
 Until then, we are dedicated to recycling filters and ocean waste into reusable filter boxes, partnering with communities to foster a closed-loop recycling system that creates a sustainable impact.

-"Don’t smoke, or dispose responsibly.
-Filter for oneself, recycle one filter at a time."
+"Don’t smoke, or dispose properly.
+Exercise self-discipline with filters; recycle one filter at a time."